grub4dos/ntloader/README.md

 ## Kernel parameters

+The maximum size of the command line without the terminating zero is 4096 bytes.
 Boolean values can be expressed as `yes` and `no`, `true` and `false`, `on` and `off`, or `1` and `0`.
 Spaces in file paths should be replaced with `:`.
 Slashes in file paths are automatically converted to backslashes.